granwyntan/Number-Guessing/README.md

 ## C#
 You will need an IDE/Text Editor, Preferably [Microsoft Visual Studio](https://visualstudio.microsoft.com/), not to be confused with [Visual Studio Code](https://code.visualstudio.com/), which is also by Microsoft.
 <br>
-Before compilation, the following will also need to be imported
+Before compilation, the following will also need to be imported:
 ```
 using System;
 using System.Collections.Generic;